-Critical Accounting Policies and Significant Judgments and Estimates
+Critical Accounting Policies and Significant Judgments and Estimates liabilities, revenue, expenses and related disclosures.

-We have prepared our consolidated financial statements in accordance with generally accepted accounting principles in the United States.
-Our preparation of these consolidated financial statements requires us to make estimates, assumptions and judgments that affect the reported amounts of assets, liabilities, revenue, expenses and related disclosures.
 We evaluate our estimates and judgments on an ongoing basis.
 We base our estimates on historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results could therefore differ materially from these estimates under different assumptions or conditions.